 Heart, Vascular & Thoracic Institute (Miller Family) Outcomes

 Cleveland Clinic treats patients with all types of pericardial disease.
-In the current reporting year, a total of 346 (62%) new patients seen at the pericardial disease center had acute, chronic or constrictive pericarditis.
+In 2019, a total of 364 (62%) new patients seen in the Pericardial Outpatient Clinic had acute, chronic, or constrictive pericarditis.

 There are various causes of pericarditis.
 The condition is often idiopathic or related to a virus.
 In 2019, a total of 420 (71%) new patients at Cleveland Clinic had idiopathic or viral pericarditis.

 ᵃpost-cardiac surgery, catheter ablation, coronary artery stent, cardiac electronic device placement, or trauma

 2019, N = 304

 The majority of pericardial procedures performed at Cleveland Clinic in 2019 were pericardiocentesis procedures.
 This percutaneous treatment is used to drain large pericardial effusions using an echo-guided approach.
 The echocardiography used during the procedure improves outcomes.